-KATCHing Carbon tool is an easy-to-use Product Carbon Footprint calculation for products from the building and furniture sector.
-It is intended to support students and industrial professionals to estimate the CO2 equivalents emissions associated with the life cycle of a typically linear products.
-The results can be used to select the most appropriate circular economy strategy using the KATCH-e tool "CE Analyst".
+KATCHing Carbon tool is an easy-to-use Product Carbon Footprint calculation for products from the building and furniture sectors.
+It is intended to support students and industrial professionals to estimate the CO2 equivalents emissions associated with the life cycle of a typically linear product.
+The results can be used to select the most appropriate circular economy strategy using the KATCH-e tool "CE Analyst", but also as support in the design process, comparing alternatives or forecasting different technologies for linear scenarios.

-In order to obtain an estimation of the CO_2 equivalent emissions associated with a product, it is necessary to quantify the main inputs and outputs of material and energy at each stage of the life cycle of the product, this information can be taken directly from companies, in the best of cases, or in its absence, it can be taken from bibliography.
+In order to obtain an estimation of the CO2 equivalent emissions associated with a product, it is necessary to quantify the main inputs and outputs of material and energy at each stage of the life cycle of the product.
+This information can be taken directly from companies, in the best of cases, or in its absence, it can be taken from bibliography.